Childhood Trauma Test: Evaluating Our Past

 It’s important to note that childhood trauma can have serious long-term consequences, including an increased risk of developing mental illness, substance abuse, and chronic physical health conditions.
 If you or someone you know has experienced childhood trauma, it’s important to seek help from a mental health professional.
 Heal has the right people working with trauma survivors.

-Childhood Trauma Tests
+Causes of Childhood Trauma

 Childhood trauma can happen to anyone, regardless of their age, gender, ethnicity, or socioeconomic status.
 However, certain populations may be more prone to having childhood trauma due to experiencing difficult childhood in the first place.
 Some factors that increase the risk of childhood trauma include: